 You can’t tackle your debt without knowing how much you owe in total.
-Review the most recent billing statement for each credit card and make a spreadsheet of the balance owing, the minimum monthly payment, and the interest rate.
+Review the most recent billing statement for each credit card and make a spreadsheet of the balance owed, the minimum monthly payment, and the interest rate.
 If you don’t know the interest rate or balance, call your credit card provider ASAP.

 2. Create a Budget

-Once you know your total debt load, create a budget to show you how much money you have leftover each month to put toward debt.
+Once you know your total debt load, create a budget to show you how much money you have left over each month to put toward debt.
 List all expenses including housing, transportation, groceries, entertainment, and personal care.
 Subtract the total from your monthly income (after taxes).
 The remaining amount can pay down your debt.

 4. Get a Lower Interest Rate

 Lowering your interest rate is one way to ensure more of your dollars are used to pay down your balance owing, not interest payments.